-Iskra is a Canadian metal band founded in Victoria, British Columbia in 2002.
+Iskra is a black metal and crust punk band founded in Victoria, British Columbia in 2002.
 Their name means "spark" in Polish (iskra) and Russian (искра).
-Iskra was a revolutionary newspaper in Russia managed firstly by Lenin and then by Trotsky.

 Iskra performs and contributes to the anarchist underground musical tradition, which emerged via punk in the late 1970s and 1980s with bands like Crass, Amebix, Antisect, and Conflict.
 By blending elements of crust punk, black metal, Iskra say they have created their own sub-genre: "blackened crust".